Table of Contents

 Classification of Joints

-A joint is classified based on functionality as to how much the movement it allows:
+A joint is classified based on functionality as to how much movement it allows:

-- Immovable: A joint which permits no kind of movement is called as synarthrosis.
-The sutures of the skull and also the gomphosis connecting teeth to that of the skull are some of the examples of synarthrosis.
+- Immovable: A joint which permits no kind of movement is called synarthrosis.
+The sutures of the skull and also the gomphosis connecting teeth to that of the skull are some examples of synarthrosis.

 - Freely movable: The third class of functional joints is said to be freely moving kind of diarthrosis joints.
-Diarthroses are said to have the highest range of the motion of any kind of joint and also includes the knee, elbow, shoulder and also the wrist.
+Diarthrosis are said to have the highest range of motion of any kind of joint and also includes the knee, elbow, shoulder and also wrist.

-Joints are also classified based on the structure of material present in joint.
+Joints are also classified based on the structure of the material present in them.

-- A fibrous joint is made up of tough collagen fiber, which does not allow any type of movement and also includes the sutures of the skull and also the syndesmosis holding ulna and also the radius of forearm together.
+- A fibrous joint is made up of tough collagen fibre, which does not allow any type of movement and also includes the sutures of the skull along with the syndesmosis holding together the ulna in addition to the radius of the forearm.

-- The most common kind of the joint, the synovial joint is said to be characterized by the presence of fluid-filled space between the smooth cartilage pads present at the ends of the articulating bones.
+- The most common kind of joint, the synovial joint is said to be characterized by the presence of fluid-filled space between the smooth cartilage pads present at the ends of the articulating bones.
 Such an arrangement allows movement.
-The Synovial membrane that lines up the capsule producing oily synovial fluid and also which lubricates joints and also reduces the friction and wear & tear.
+The Synovial membrane that lines up the capsule produces oily synovial fluid and lubricates joints, reducing friction and wear & tear.